Engr-Zeus/family-harvest-vercel/README.md

 ## 🆘 Support

 For issues or questions:
+1. Check the [VERCEL-DEPLOYMENT.md](VERCEL-DEPLOYMENT.md) for Vercel deployment
-1. Check the [BACKEND-SETUP.md](BACKEND-SETUP.md) for detailed setup instructions
+2. Check the [BACKEND-SETUP.md](BACKEND-SETUP.md) for detailed setup instructions
-2. Review the browser console for errors
+3. Review the browser console for errors
-3. Ensure all dependencies are installed (for backend)
+4. Ensure all dependencies are installed (for backend)
-4. Verify Node.js version 14+ is installed (for backend)
+5. Verify Node.js version 18+ is installed (for backend)

 ---